Life Insurance For Dads Policy Guide

 Whole of Life

-A whole of life plan is the most expensive type of life insurance.
+A whole-of-life plan is the most expensive type of life insurance.
 A lump-sum payout would be due should you die, whenever that is.

-There is, in effect, no end date to a whole-of-life insurance policy.
-The younger you start the policy, the lower the cost.
 If you create a policy when you are an older dad in your fifties, the price of the entire life policy can be very high.

 Term life insurance